 Top Five Spring Steelhead Flies

 Any list of the top five steelhead flies for spring or for anytime has to include the clown egg.
 Steelhead love them!
-That list should also include our rabbit wiggle nymph pattern, a black stone, Ed’s Salmon Alevin fly and Kevin Feenstra’s Shrew (video below).
+In addition to the clown egg the list also includes our rabbit wiggle nymph pattern, a black stone, Ed’s Salmon Alevin fly and a good sculpin / goby pattern like the Purple Traitor Sculpin.

 Just as important as carrying the right top five spring steelhead patterns is understanding the spring run and when to fish these flies.